chrisnoonan98675/site/xl-deploy/concept/database-plugin.markdown

 ### Dependencies example

-For example, this is a ZIP file containing Oracle scripts:
+This is an example of a ZIP file structure that contains Oracle scripts:

 	|__ 01-CreateTable.sql
 	|